 Drug addiction is a serious illness that affects people from all walks of life.
 Fortunately, help is available.
 Drug abuse hotlines are an excellent resource for many with questions about addiction and potential treatment.

-More than 2 million dependent individuals seek drug and alcohol treatment at a private facility each year.
-Those living with addiction can recover and remain sober.
+More than 2.3 million individuals sought treatment for drug or alcohol addiction at a speciality treatment facility in 2016.1 Those living with addiction can recover and remain sober.

 Hotline Questions – Am I Addicted to Drugs?

 Addiction is different for each person living with the disease.
-However, certain indicators are common among dependent individuals, including:
+However, certain indicators are common among dependent individuals, including:2,3

 - Inability to stop using the drug.